Waps61/Yazz_NMEAtor_ESP32/README.md

-  Serial is reserved for the MPU9250 communication
+  Serial1 Rx1 (GPIO 18) and Tx1 (GPIO 19) are reserved for the NMEA listener on 4800Bd
-  Rx2 (GPIO 16) is reserved for the NMEA listener on 4800Bd GPIO 22 (and 23) are reserved for NMEA talker via SoftSerial on 38400 Bd
+  Serial2 Rx2 (GPIO 16) and Tx2 (GPIO17) are reserved for communicating with the Nextion
+  GPIO 22 (and 23) are reserved for NMEA talker via SoftSerial on 38400 Bd

   Hardware setup: